ewazgorzelska/ducks-vs-foxes/README.md

 - gets a random image of a cute duck or funny fox from public apis,
 - splits the image in puzzle pieces,
 - enables two game levels,
-- counts your game time and displays is in the end view.
+- counts your game time and displays it in the end view.

 Enjoy the game here: https://ducks-vs-foxes.netlify.app/